Spanning creative spectrums, LDF reveals winners of the 2025 London Design Medals

 by Asmita SinghPublished on : Oct 04, 2025

-Every day, London’s streets quietly portray a story of abandonment: broken chairs left by skips, cracked tables balanced against bins, objects once central to daily life now stripped of value and destined for landfill.
-Yet within these fragments lies potential—a chance to see not waste, but possibility.
-It was this act of re-seeing that drove UnBroken, the design exhibition curated by Francesco Feliziani for the Camden Inspire 2025 festival.
+Every day, London’s streets quietly portray stories of abandonment: broken chairs left by skips, cracked tables balanced against bins, objects once central to daily life now stripped of value and destined for landfill.
+Yet, within these fragments lies potential—a chance to see not waste, but possibility.
+It was this act of re-seeing that drove UnBroken, a design exhibition curated by Francesco Feliziani for the Camden Inspire 2025 festival.
 Presented at the Camden Collective co-working hub as part of the London Design Festival this year, the show gathered leading and emerging designers who were tasked with rescuing discarded objects and reimagining them into functional works of art.
-From September 15 – 20, 2025, UnBroken celebrated material resilience and performed as a call to rethink our culture of consumption, underscoring the necessity of repair and repurposing as both an ecological practice and a necessary creative act.
+From September 15 – 20, 2025, UnBroken celebrated material resilience and performed as a call to rethink our culture of consumption, underscoring the necessity of repair and repurposing as both an ecological practice and an imperative creative act.

-At a time when conversations around waste, overconsumption and repair are more urgent than ever, the exhibition demonstrated design’s ability to offer not only beauty but also a bold vision of resilience and renewal.
-What was once considered waste was reclaimed by each participating creative—reborn as an object of value and vision.
-These results ranged from poetic material reinterpretations to playful hybrid objects, which were showcased and auctioned during the design festival in London.
+At a time when conversations around waste, overconsumption and repair are more urgent than ever, the exhibition demonstrated design’s ability to offer not only beauty but also a vision of resilience and renewal.
+Household and commercial waste was reclaimed by each participating creative, reborn as an object of value and vision.
+The results ranged from poetic material reinterpretations to playful hybrid objects, which were showcased and auctioned during the design festival in London.

 One of the key highlights was Resistance created by 2LG Studio (Jordan Cluroe and Russell Whitehead).
 Known for their bold use of colour and sensitivity to emotional design, 2LG Studio transformed a discarded chair by weaving it with resistance bands, turning it into an experiment in form and material interaction.
-The output was a striking, tactile seating object that explores the balance between flexibility and structure, highlighting how design can hold not just physical weight but symbolic meaning.
+The output was a striking, tactile seating object that sought to explore the balance between flexibility and structure, highlighting how design can hold not just physical weight but also symbolic meaning.

-In contrast, Charlie Boyden, a rising voice in contemporary furniture design, engaged with mid-century modern heritage through his Ted Chair.
-By sculpturally reinventing a 1960s Danish daybed, Boyden preserved the aura of its history while altering its form.
+In contrast, Charlie Boyden, a rising figure in contemporary furniture design, engaged with mid-century modern heritage through his Ted Chair.
 His creative practice often oscillates between reverence for craftsmanship and experimental interventions.
+By then sculpturally reinventing a 1960s Danish daybed, Boyden preserved the aura of its history while altering its form.

-Pearson Lloyd, the London-based design studio founded by Luke Pearson and Tom Lloyd, brought decades of expertise in industrial and furniture design.
+Pearson Lloyd, the London-based design studio founded by Luke Pearson and Tom Lloyd, brought their decades of expertise in industrial and furniture design to the showcase.
 Their project, Multiply, gave new life to two worn IKEA TÄRNÖ garden chairs using reclaimed plywood.
 Rather than disguising the chairs’ imperfections, the product designers highlighted repair itself, celebrating the layered textures of reuse.
-Known for their sustainable, user-focused practice, Pearson Lloyd turned an everyday IKEA item into a playful manifesto, centring repair over replacement.
+Known for their sustainable, user-focused practice, Pearson Lloyd turned an everyday IKEA item into a playful manifesto, centring repair over short-term replacement.

 Additionally, long-established British designer Sebastian Bergne, whose practice spans furniture, product design and installations, presented the Trauma Table.
 Crafted from a childhood rocking horse, the work confronted memory and loss, transforming an intimate artefact of play into an evocative object.
 Bergne’s work has often been characterised by a minimal yet narrative-driven approach, and for UnBroken, he harnessed design as a lens through which to explore time, trauma and change.